 Starting your own business can be challenging.
 You have to design and produce a product, market it, sell it, ship it, and make a profit with it.
-The hardest part is actually making the sales.
-There are several different websites you can use to sell your products, but Amazon and eBay are the most popular sites.
+The hardest part is making sales.
+You can use several different websites to sell your products, but Amazon and eBay are the most popular sites.

-It is a well-known fact that Amazon and eBay are currently the top eCommerce websites in the world.
-But for people who want to start selling products online, it can be difficult to choose.
-In fact, you may wonder if there is even a difference between eBay and Amazon.
-While Amazon tops the charts with revenue, eBay members get several features that can help quickly sell products.
-Both websites are great at getting merchants to use their platforms for product sales.
+It is a well-known fact that these are currently the top eCommerce websites in the world.
+But for people who want to start selling products online, it can be challenging to choose.
+You may wonder if there is even a difference between the two platforms.
+While Amazon tops the charts with revenue, eBay members get several features that can help sell products quickly.
+In addition, both websites are great at getting merchants to use their platforms for product sales.

 But how do you choose between them?

 Choosing a website to sell your products on should be taken seriously.
-You should look at the exposure, policies, rates, fees, and a number of other factors.
-Trying to find all the necessary information in one spot can be difficult.
+You should look at the exposure, policies, rates, fees, and other factors.
+Unfortunately, finding all the necessary information in one spot can be difficult.
 Lucky for you, this article is filled with helpful information to compare Amazon and eBay.

-In this article, you will learn about selling on Amazon vs eBay.
-We’ll look at the pros and cons, and you’ll learn about the different policies and features each website offers.
-When you are finished reading this article, you will be able to make a well-informed decision on which platform to use.
+In this article, you will learn about selling on Amazon vs. eBay.
+We’ll look at the pros and cons, and you’ll learn about each website’s different policies and features.
+After reading this article, you can make a well-informed decision on which platform to use.

-The Feedback Scoring - Amazon Feedback vs eBay Feedback
+The Feedback Scoring – AMZ Feedback vs. eBay Feedback

 Both Allow Customers to Leave Feedback.
-When looking at eBay vs Amazon, it is important to note that they have a few similarities.
+When looking at eBay vs. AMZ, it is essential to note that they have a few similarities.
 For example, they both let customers leave feedback comments.
-This is good because positive feedback left by happy customers will encourage more sales.
-Future customers will be more likely to buy from you if you have good feedback scores.
-Of course, customers can also leave negative feedback.
-Making sure that both your products and customer service are high quality will keep you from having to worry about that, though.
+It is good because positive feedback left by happy customers will encourage more sales.
+Future customers will likely buy from you if you have good feedback scores.
+Of course, customers can also leave negative reviews.
+Making sure that your products and customer service are high quality will keep you from worrying about that.

-Amazon and eBay have different feedback setups.
-Let’s take a look at their differences and how they’ll affect you.
+Both platforms have different feedback setups.
+Let’s examine their differences and how they’ll affect you.

 Importance of Seller Reputation.
-User feedback scoring has a direct effect on the appeal of an online product.
+User feedback scoring directly affects the appeal of an online product.
 The reputation of a seller is related to its user feedback ratings.

 It should be noted that the importance of user ratings has increased in the last ten years.
-Amazon and eBay both update their feedback systems to adjust to these changes.
-They try to make them as interactive and user-friendly as possible.
+As a result, the platforms update their feedback systems to adjust to these changes.
+In addition, they try to make them as interactive and user-friendly as possible.

 Importance of Seller Feedback to Amazon & eBay.
-Seller feedback is not only important to customers. eCommerce websites value the feedback, too.
-To ensure merchant transparency, both Amazon and eBay have improved their feedback systems.
-Both these platforms have slightly different systems for judging seller feedback.
+Seller feedback is not only important to customers. eCommerce websites value feedback, too.
+Both Amazon and eBay have improved their review systems to ensure merchant transparency.
+Both these platforms have slightly different methods for judging seller feedback.
 The Amazon seller rating system focuses on Merchants.
-The eBay feedback system lets sellers as well as buyers share their feedback on trading partners.
+The eBay feedback system lets sellers, as well as buyers, share their feedback on trading partners.

 eBay Feedback System